 There are some days I think I’ve made about every version of margarita possible and then I realize, well, that’s just silly.
 Because if I have shared it, chances are half of them need to have new photos taken anyhow so they will always be on a continuous cycle and that’s good with me.

 I love, love, love them.
-Take a peek at a couple more of my favorites…you could really spend all summer sampling them!
+Take a peek at a couple more of my favorites…you could really spend all year sampling them!

 That wasn’t always the case; I actually recall the first time I had a margarita and I literally wanted to spit it out.
 I had to graciously sip the drink while grimacing with every taste.